vaibhavgarg237/VaibhavGarg-Blogs/cl7mblevw020dgznvbwxg6bs9.md

 # **useEffect Hook**

 Perform side effects on functional components.
 Like, fetch API, setting a subscription, changing the DOM, changing the title of the page...
-Replacement of react component lifecycle methods like componentDidMount, componentDidUpdate, componentWillMount with just one useEffect hook!
+Replacement of react component lifecycle methods like componentDidMount, componentDidUpdate, and componentWillUnmount with just one useEffect hook!

-***Refer React Lifecycle diagram in case of class components*** \- https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/
+***Refer React Lifecycle diagram in case of class components*** - https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/

+**Lifecycle methods in class-based components:**
+\- *constructor: initialize here, to process before the page loads for the first time ( as it is used for initialize states/ variables, bind methods, a functional component can directly do inside the component body )
+\- render: to add JSX ( not used in functional-based component approach)
+\- componentDidMount: component renders for the first time
+\- componentDidUpdate: component renders after the first time*
+*\- componentWillUnmount: component removed*

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1688902776682/91e2e360-2798-4445-bdd3-96cb25f0572a.png align="center")